Zynzynny-Zyn/Barebone-Passwordmanager/README.md

 # Barebone-Passwordmanager
 It's just a barebone password manager.
 Nothing special for now.
-All this is just a password manager made in python with capabilities of storing,showing and deleting passwords.
+All this is just a password manager made in python with capabilities of generating,storing,showing and deleting passwords.

 ## Steps to use the Password manager